MellowArpeggiation/tremblr-theme-builder/README.md

 // {/block:Posts}
 ```

-To duplicate a block, use square brackets and a count, or a range
+To duplicate a block in the sample, use square brackets and a count, or a range
 ```pug
 // {block:Tags}[1-3]
 .tag